Vekseid/ForumSessionProvider/README.md

     $wgFSPSoftware = "smf2.0";

-*Warning* - I haven't tested SMF 2.1 specifically, but it should work fine.
-Please open an issue if this isn't the case and I will look into it.

 **$wgFSPNameStyle** Optional, defines how to handle illegal usernames.
 Defaults to 'smf'.
 Possible values are:

 * smf - Mimics previous Auth extension behavior, where characters MediaWiki can't use are swapped out with characters SMF can't use.